 The Chief Risk Officer, Chief Compliance Officer, Global Audit Director and Head of Global Financial Crimes shall each have access to communicate with the Committee on any matter relevant to risk and compliance.

 Coordination with Management and Other Board Committees

-Coordinate with the internal auditor and management, including the Chief Risk Officer, and with the Operations and Technology Committee and the Risk Committee (which coordination may be through the Committee Chair) to help ensure that the committees have received the information necessary to permit them to fulfill their duties and responsibilities with respect to oversight of risk management and risk assessment guidelines and policies.
+Coordinate with the internal auditor and management, including the Chief Risk Officer, and with the Operations and Technology Committee and the Risk Committee (which coordination may be through the Committees' Chairs) to help ensure that the committees have received the information necessary to permit them to fulfill their duties and responsibilities with respect to oversight of risk management and risk assessment guidelines and policies.

-Coordinate with the Chief Executive Officer and the Compensation, Management Development and Succession Committee (which coordination may be through the Committee Chair) in relation to the compensation and performance of the Global Audit Director.
+Coordinate with the Chief Executive Officer and the Compensation, Management Development and Succession Committee (which coordination may be through the Committees' Chairs) in relation to the compensation and performance of the Global Audit Director.

 Make such recommendations with respect to any of the above and other matters as the Committee deems necessary or appropriate.

 Have such other authority, duties and responsibilities as may be delegated to the Committee by the Board.